C4dynamics/stable_vision/README.md

 # stable_vision

-the functions in this project identify isosceles triangles in noisy images, return their size and position. another function identifies unknown goemetric shape in a noisy image.
+the functions in this project identify isosceles triangles in noisy images and return their size and position. another function identifies unknown goemetric shape in a noisy image.
 the noise reduction in the matlab programs is done by using a median filter. in the python programs by 2d fft.